driegert/webwork-pg-support/README.md

 ENDDOCUMENT();
 ```

 Press Ctrl+Enter on each R line to execute it interactively.
+This extension will work with multiline R expressions and selections as well.
+To run an entire `reserve_eval()` block, you can press Ctrl+Enter while on either line with either of `{` or `}`.

 ## Compatibility